Program Accreditation

 Program Outcomes

-3. The medical assisting program at Del Mar College had a job placement rate of 86.67% for 2022.
+- The medical assisting program at Del Mar College has a two-year retention rate for the years 2022-2023 of 87.18%.

 Individuals graduating from Medical Assisting programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) must demonstrate knowledge of the subject matters required for competence in the medical assisting profession.
 They must incorporate the cognitive (C) knowledge in performance of the psychomotor (P) skills and the affective (A) behaviors.